Key takeaways

 Should you buy a house now or wait?

-“Purchasing now is a good option if you want to keep pace with the rate of inflation and the rising cost of living,” says Michelle Mumoli, a broker with Compass in Hoboken and Jersey City, New Jersey.
+“Purchasing now is a good option if you want to keep pace with the rate of inflation and the rising cost of living,” says Michelle Mumoli, a Compass broker in Hoboken and Jersey City, New Jersey.
 “You can always choose to refinance to a lower interest rate in the future if rates come down.”

 FAQs